 DO NOT pick it up!
 You should contact us and we will arrange for its safe disposal.
 In the case of sharps, if they are on privately owned property, we will still collect them although charges may apply.

 To report broken glass or sharps please call 01785 619401 or email us at email@example.com.

-Who is responsible for pot holes, pavements, street lighting or gritting, road markings and signage?
+Who is responsible for pot holes, pavements, street lighting or gritting, road markings, signage and kerb-side weeds?